-There are also many journals outside of UA affiliates.
+There are also many journals outside of UA RAP agreements.
 To avoid paying a APC out-of-pocket, then consider what resources are available.
 Some researchers may be able to include APC when requesting the grant.
-Other researchers may be able to take advantages of affiliations from their co-authors.
+Other researchers may be able to take advantages of other RAP affiliations through their co-authors.
 Some publishers also have policies for waiving or discounting the APC, available in more detail the links below.

 When searching for an open access journal, be sure that the journal you select is legitimate.
 As with any new innovation, some bad actors attempt to use open access publishing in attempts to scam victims.
 Make sure the publisher is legitimate before agreeing to any contracts.